wtanaka/drupal-sphinxsearch/README.txt

 REQUIREMENTS
 ============

-  - Drupal 5.x (planned port to D6)
   - PHP 4.4.x or PHP 5.x (PHP needs to be compiled with --enable-memory-limit).
-  - It should work for any DB engine supported by Drupal.
-  - Sphinx 0.9.8
-  - Shell access to the box where Sphinx is installed.
+  - Sphinx 0.9.8 (shell access is required here).

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;